gaehlerm/SoftwareEngineering/README.md

 Debugging is the process of finding bugs.
 If you spend too much time debugging it’s a clear indication that your code quality is bad.
 You don't know what you are doing and you lack tests.
 Even with good code quality some bugs are inevitable.
 But at least it is usually fairly obvious where a bug is trying to hide.

 In order to find out what some existing, badly tested piece of code is doing, I generally recommend using the debugger.
 Even though the knowledge gain has to be taken with a grain of salt.
 The results of the debugger are only a snapshot from which you try to extrapolate general behavior.
 Debuggers are by now quite simple to use and in most cases clearly superior to print statements.
+Writing tests or refactoring the code would of course be better options, but these take a lot of time.

-## Errors
+## Syntax Errors

 Syntax errors happens to anyone, even the most experienced programmers.
 It’s normal and not a problem at all.
 You are not even able to run the code in this state.
 Fix it and try to improve your knowledge on the programming language you use.

-A much worse kind of error is undefined behavior.
-This may occur for example when working with plain old arrays and accessing data out of the allocated memory range.
-Another issue with plain old arrays is memory leaks, which are pretty nasty to track down and fix.
-The vector class fixes all these problems by making runtime checks and returning exceptions if needed.
-This is a much better approach, as we’ll see in the next section.
+Syntax errors are the best example how problems don't cause any harm if they are caught early on.
+In compiled languages, the compiler will find the syntax error, in interpreted languages you should have some unit tests in place that will find the errors before publishing the code.

 ## Exceptions

 Exceptions happen in cases where the software is supposed to do something but it can’t.
 Or if the software knows that it shouldn’t do something.
-Some examples are writing files if there is not enough disk space left or a division by zero.
+Some examples are writing files if there is not enough disk space left or a division by zero occurs.
 Though some programming languages can return infinity.
 There are not too many things in every day programming where an exception might occur.
+Mostly input/output (IO).
 Yet they have to be taken care of.
 The user has to be noticed to fix the problem.

 User input should always be validated right away.
 Are all values correct?
 When writing and supporting your own code this is not a big deal, but users need human readable feedback.
 A “division by 0” error message is of no use when the input file has 10 variables that are all 0.
 Check the sensitive values and return a useful message instead.
 “Invalid input: price cannot be 0“, makes it much easier to track down the source of the problem.
 Check the values that are sensitive and return an appropriate error message right away.
 If there is some invalid state, you should throw an exception as early as possible.